chadkuehn/AlertBarWpf/README.md

 The usercontrol only takes up space whenever a message is being shown, otherwise sits at a collapsed state.
 A close button is included to dismiss the alert.
 It also has an option to auto-close after a set amount of seconds.

 <h4>GUI</h4>
-In the xaml you must reference the namespace to add the user control:
+In the xaml you must reference the namespace to add the usercontrol:
 ```html
 <Window ...
     xmlns:mbar="clr-namespace:AlertBarWpf;assembly=AlertBarWpf">